 The caveat of being manual only may seem initially a deficit, but get into the macro world and everything is manually focused anyway.
 Some reports on the lens say there is not enough travel in the focus ring, but the 270 degrees was fine for hitting focus just right.
 Manual focusing is also a fine line for evaluating sharpness, but once nailed this lens has great sharpness across the range.

-You have to consider the price when evaluating this lens, which means for comparable optics it can be seen as a better deal than the Sigma 150mm APO Macro lens.
+You have to consider the price when evaluating this lens, which means for comparable optics it can be seen as a better deal than the Sigma APO Macro 150mm F2.8 EX DG OS HSM lens.
 Far more affordable with great functionality.
-In other words Irix have produced another lens with great optics and at a great price.
-The lack of autofocus is initially a hindrance, but not a problem when macro work is involved.
-If you need a medium zoom with macro facilities, then the Irix is definitely worth shortlisting.
+In other words Irix has produced another lens with great optics and at a great price.